mozilla/anodejsholidayseason/fully_loaded_node.md

   * **saturation**: The solution will use every available processor under load.
-  * **responsiveness**: Even under maximal load, our applicatons UI should remain responsive.
+  * **responsiveness**: Even under maximal load, our applications UI should remain responsive.
   * **grace**: We expect the unexpected: at some point be we will be overwhelmed with more traffic than we can handle.
-At this time we should serve as many users as we can, with an excellent user experience, while displaying a fast clear error to the remainter.
+At this time we should serve as many users as we can, with an excellent user experience, while displaying a fast clear error to the remainder.
   * **simplicity**: When we deploy this solution, we should not have to buy new software, stand up new servers.
 It should be simple to incrementally integrate into the service into areas of code